peermusic/music-player/README.md

 // Pauses the audio playback, can be resumed from the current state engine.pause()

-// Goes back to the last song
+// Plays the last song
 engine.back()

-// Skips the current song
+// Plays the next song (either in history, queue or random) engine.next()
-engine.next()

 // Sets volume to the given volume, if volume is empty act as get function